-Categories: Flowers, Landscapes, Nature, New Paintings
+Categories: Flowers, Landscapes, Nature

 I said out loud, “Oh yay, Spring!”
 You are capturing the essence of Spring, Cathy, and it moves me so much.
 LOVED this painting!!
 Thank you! 🌟🌟🌟